marcdacosta/gmail-selfie/README.md

 # gmail-selfie
 Gmail Selfie is a tool for producing a personal archive of your gmail experience.
 When run, it uses a headless browser to log into your gmail, take a screenshot of your inbox, and upload the resulting image to S3.
 It is intended to be run via cron multiple times per day over an extended period of time.

-IMPORTANT: This tool doesn't support two-factor authorization and is wildly insecure unless used responsibily.
+IMPORTANT: This tool doesn't support two-factor authorization and is wildly insecure unless used responsibly.

 ![gmail-selfie](https://dl.dropboxusercontent.com/content_link/bgxODsCavTdlm5nEgDQC3LTLHEtOPQHUlYq4EYO7pSwg0OXxmbo1KGuHa1dXjhwO/file?raw=1&dl=0&duc_id=BpeDeCsEzBSi1tktpi3ItqfceSAPPlv1v9dLHhLd9MT8QrHrmt6UziVTAHocIbSB&size=2048x1536&size_mode=3)